Apple's Shortcuts app lets Siri do everything

 You can create more shortcuts for things such as "Surf time," which will prompt Siri to look up the weather report before you head to the beach.
 Shortcuts is also going to allow Siri to make suggestions to you, like that you should call your mom or grandma on their birthday.
 While Google Assistant has had access to features like these for some time, it's still great to see Apple finally letting Siri integrate deeper with third-party apps -- even if you have to do some of the legwork yourself.

-Siri Shortcuts seems to stem from Apple's acquisition of Workflow in 2017, an app that can perform multiple tasks with a single tap.
+Siri Shortcuts seems to stem from Apple's acquisition of Workflow in 2017, an app that focused on performing multiple tasks with a single tap.
+This is essentially Apple's take on If This Then That (IFTTT), and Siri is going to be better because of it.
+Let's hope so, at least.